 Kadalekai Parishe or the Annual Groundnut Farmer Festival is held in winter every year in Basavangudi, Bangalore.
 The official dates for the festival are the last Monday and Tuesday of the Karthik Masam (month).
 But the festival starts two-three days in advance and that’s probably a better time to go if you want to avoid the crowds.

 Legend has it that some farmers were troubled by someone destroying their Groundnut fields, but couldn’t find out who was doing this.
-After many days of searching, they finally found on one Amavasya night, that it was a bull or some bulls with a big love for groundnuts who were behind the mischief.
-Normal methods of prevention weren’t helping curb the menance.
+After many days of searching.
+They finally found on one Amavasya night, that there were a few bulls with a big love for groundnuts, behind the mischief.
+Normal methods of prevention weren’t helping curb the menace.
 Hence divine intervention was sought and the farmers started offering a batch of their first crop to Basava (Nandi) at the Bull Temple.
 Along with the legend, over time, the farmers started selling groundnuts in and around the Bull Temple in Basavangudi.
-This has now become a big mela and a celebration of the Groundnut farmers’ hard work and need for divine protection
+This has now become a big mela and a celebration of the Groundnut farmers’ hard work and need for divine protection.

 The Groundnut Farmer Festival is more a Farmers’s market and local mela than a food festival.
-The offerings here are a bit limited but great to experience this atleast once
+The offerings here are a bit limited but it’s great to experience this at least once.

 Happy hunting and Chowder-on!!